Ichus/Homework2/README.txt

 ------
 To run the user guessing game input 'ruby game.rb' into the command line

-To run the computer guessing game input 'ruby BinaryAlgGame.rb' into the command line
+To run the computer guessing game input 'ruby binary_alg_game.rb' into the command line